red-magic/cs16-server/README.md

 ## Installation

+- `sudo ./install`

-Run `./install` script as root, first it downloads these files to `/tmp/cs16-server`:
+First it downloads these files to `/tmp/cs16-server`:

 - **steamcmd**
 - **metamod-p-v1.21p38**